DylanT80/PingPong/README.md

 ## Description
 PingPong is a simple game project where players can enjoy a classic table tennis experience.
 The game is designed for fun and learning game development concepts.

+## Additional Features

+Built off a [tutorial](https://www.youtube.com/watch?v=VLJlTaFvHo4) (ty).
+Implemented/Planning to implement the following features:

+- 3 secound run off from round restarts
+- Powerups
+- Networking!

-## Goals
+## Main Goals

 - Make a classic Ping Pong game
 - Utilize classes and stuff (i.e. polymorphism)
-- Eventually implement some form of networking!
+- Eventually implement cool new game mechanics!

 ## Prerequsites